KevinLahm/scheduler/README.md

 	cd scheduler

 Step 3:
-Migrate the Database using:
+Create, Migrate and Seed the Database using:

-	rails db:create db:migrate
+	rails db:create db:migrate db:seed

 Step 4:
 Run the rails server using: